A Room for Romeo Brass: Plot

-Morell encourages Romeo to behave more violently and convinces him to stay away from Gavin, whilst continuing to pursue Ladine who is disturbed by his eccentric behaviour.
-Ladine is in Morell's flat when he makes a pass at her which she rebuffs.
-Feeling rejected, Morell is angry and tries to persuade Ladine to least fool around with him sexually, but she storms out of the flat.
-The next day, Romeo goes inside Morell's flat before Morell takes his frustrations out on Romeo, bullying him and ejecting him from his flat.
+Morell is starting to behave more and more erratically, and encourages Romeo to embrace violence and to stay away from Gavin.
+On their second date, Ladine is in Morell's flat when he makes a pass at her which she rebuffs.
+Feeling rejected, Morell is angry and tries to persuade Ladine to at least fool around with him sexually, then escalates to demanding it and tries to prevent her from leaving.
+Realizing her father was right about Morell she begins to reconcile with him.
+Romeo goes to visit Morell only to have Morell takes his frustrations out on him, bullying him and ejecting him from his flat.
+Romeo's mother pressures him to stop hanging out with the much older Morell, not realizing he has his own reasons to stop doing so.

 The next day, Morell forces Romeo into his van in order to follow Ladine.
 In front of Romeo, Morell viciously attacked a customer whom Ladine was flirting with, which causes Romeo to run away.
 Upset by Morell's actions, Romeo goes to Gavin's house where he is comforted by Gavin's parents.
-Morell follows Romeo back to Gavin's house and starts to bully Gavin's dad Bill.
+Morell shows up having followed Romeo and starts to assault Gavin's dad Bill, then threatening to kill him.
 Witnessing this, Romeo's father Joe steps in to defend Bill, attacking Morell, and forcing him away.
 Romeo and Gavin reconcile their friendship and restore some semblance of normality back into their lives.